HafsaBintAhmed/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. Script that displays contents, including hidden files files (starting with .) using the long format
 5. Script that displays current directory contents in long format/ with user and group IDs displayed numerically/ and hidden files starting with .
 6. Script that creates a directory my_first_directory in /tmp/ directory
+7. Script that move a file from one directory to another
+8. Script that deletes a file from a directory in a directory